• Reading

 Mist the trees with water from the spray bottle.
 Watch as the dies run on the paper towels.

-Explain that the water dilutes the ink and exposes the dies used within the marker to create certain colors.
 You can see from our holiday tree that the blue contained purple pigments as well.
 The green marker had a touch of yellow pigments.
 The black marker contained green and red pigments.

 You can see from our holiday tree that the blue contained purple pigments as well.
 The black marker contained green pigments.